-Panel D in Table 4 displays the results with subdistrict fixed effects.
+Column 8 displays the results with subdistrict fixed effects.
 The heterogeneous results remain remarkably stable when we compare kelurahan and desa that are geographically very close.
-In particular, the coefficient in column 8 remains significant at the 10% level, highlighting the robustness of the reversal effect that the model predicts.
-The only exception is the coefficient in column 4 that diminishes in magnitude and is no longer statistically significant.
+In particular, the coefficient for districts where PDI-P won by a large margin in panel B remains significant at the 10 percent level, highlighting the robustness of the reversal effect that the model predicts.

-7.4 Endogeneity of the District Electoral Results and Targeting Transfers to Supporters
+D. Endogeneity of the District Electoral Results and Targeting Transfers to Supporters